cxengage/cxengage.github.io/cxengage-api-doc/Create-Integration.md

 ## Description

-Retrieves integrations for the given instance.
+Retrieves specific integration from the given tenant.

 ### Parameters